-Gitanes, 2 minutes walk - A Serbian restaurant on Trziste street on the left side.
+Gitanes, 5 minutes walk - A Serbian restaurant on Trziste street on the left side.
 Balkan food, Croatian, Montenegrin wine list.
 So so service, food is up and down.
 Nice tables outside in the summer.

-Restaurant David, 2 minute walk - A very nice, posh small place, reservations a must.
-Follow Trziste street up to the right rather than going left up Vlasska street.
+Restaurant David, 5 minute walk - A very nice, posh small place, reservations a must.
+Follow Trziste street up to the right..

-The Square, 4 minute walk - on Malostranske Namesti, an upper-crust kind of place with a good new revamped menu and helpful service.
+The Square, 4 minute walk - On Malostranske Namesti, an upper-crust kind of place with a good new revamped menu and helpful service.
 They have nice tables outdoors in the summer.

-Hergetova Cihelna, 8 minute walk - Again, on our main page of restaurant recommendations, this is probably the most trendy bar/restaurant in town.
+Hergetova Cihelna, 3 minute walk - On our main page of restaurant recommendations, this is probably the most trendy bar/restaurant in town.
 They have an absolutely excellent deck on the Vltava for summer lunching or dining.
 Reservations a must.

-Kampa Park, 8 minute walk - (see below) The food can be great and it can be all right, but it's always expensive.
+Kampa Park, 2 minute walk - (see below) The food can be great and it can be all right, but it's always expensive.
 They have a great deck on the Vltava and this is perhaps the most romantic place in Prague for dinner.